 Where do your rides start?

 Club members start their rides in a number of different places throughout the Fox Valley area and beyond.
-Each ride on the Event Calendar includes the start location name and address.The most common places are listed below.
+Each ride on the Event Calendar includes the start location name and address.
+Over the years, the following locations have commonly been used.